2021–22 Tainan TSG GhostHawks season

-The 2021–22 Tainan TSG GhostHawks season was the franchise's 1st season, its first season in the T1 League, its 1st in Tainan City.
-The GhostHawks are coached by Wu Chih-Wei in his first year as head coach.
-On April 1, 2022, the GhostHawks named Wu Chih-Wei as their team director, and Liu Meng-Chu as their interim head coach.
+The 2021–22 Tainan TSG GhostHawks season was the franchise's 1st season, its first season in the T1 League.
+The GhostHawks were coached by Wu Chih-Wei in his first year as their head coach, with Chien Wei-Cheng as their general manager.
+On April 1, 2022, the GhostHawks named Wu Chih-Wei as their team director, and Liu Meng-Chu, the consultant of the Tainan TSG GhostHawks, as their interim head coach.